thingsboard/thingsboard-ce-k8s/aws/microservices/README.md

 [Here](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.ConnectToCacheNode.html) you can find information on how to get Redis endpoints.

-You'll need to paste data from the `BootstrapBrokerString` to the `TB_KAFKA_SERVERS` environment variable in the `tb-kafka-configmap.yml` file.
+You'll need to paste data from the `Reader Endpoint` to the `REDIS_HOST` environment variable in the `tb-redis-configmap.yml` file.

 #### PostgreSQL